 Basil – You can buy large containers of fresh basil leaves in most grocery store produce sections.
 The recipe calls for 1 cup of packed leaves which is about 3 ounces total after you’ve removed the stems.

 Nuts – Ron uses walnuts for his pesto; I use pine nuts.
 Both work.
 Sometimes I purchase the already toasted nuts and sometimes I toast my own, but buy American or Italian nuts.
-SOme cheap imports could leave a metallic taste in your mouth (see link to an article below).
+Some cheap imports could leave a metallic taste in your mouth (see link to an article below).

-If you have raw nuts, toast them yourself.
-Toasting intensifies their flavor.
+If you have raw nuts, toast them yourself as toasting intensifies their flavor.
 To toast walnuts or pine nuts pre-heat an oven to 300 degrees.
 Scatter the nuts on a rimmed metal baking sheet and place in the oven for about 20-30 minutes.
 Shake the pan once in awhile.
 You’ll just start to smell them when they are ready.
 Keep a close eye on them as nuts burn easily due to their high oil content.
 If you don’t have time to toast the nuts the pesto still has an incredible flavor.

 Sun-dried tomatoes and olive oil – I discovered that the 8.5 ounce jar of sun-dried tomatoes at Trader Joes has almost the right amount of oil for the recipe packed with the tomatoes.
 If you like it a bit more “wet” you can add a little more oil, another 2-4 tablespoons is good.